LukeSavefrogs/ssh-password-change/README.md

     - Uppercase all AIX username (hostname ending with `x`)
     - Lowercase the Linux ones (hostname ending with `r`).
 - `-h`: Print the help and exit the script

+---

+## Notes
+- If the **username is the same** for all the hosts you want to login into, you can **omit** it from the heading and the data.
+The script will automatically **ask** ONCE for it and use it throughout the process.
+The same goes for the new/old password.

+- The help embedded in the script and the headings as of 06/2020 are ONLY in Italian.
+I'm planning to convert them in English language